robertmok/AngularJS-App/README.md

 Users can also remove a task by clicking the X button beside the task.

-This application is responsive and asychronous.
+This application is responsive and asynchronous.